lyinAndy0917/lyinAndy0917.github.io/content/post/Discretization/index.md

 3. At each iteration, it would check the residual of the implicit integrator.
 If the residual is below the tolerance, it would return the next state `x2`.
 And this is the solution of that particular time step.

 4. Quick Recap on Newton's Method:
     - Newton's method is an iterative method to find the root of a function.
-It uses the tangent line to approximate the root of the function.
-The tangent line is the derivative of the function.
+It uses the tangent line to approximate the direction of the convergence and eventually find the root.
     - The formula is $x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}$
     - The method would converge to the root if the initial guess is close to the root and the function is well-behaved.
     - Potential Problems